CoDe-Neuro/academic-code-neuro/content/authors/sunniva-fenn-moltu/_index.md

 ---
-title: Sunniva Fenn-Moltu
+title: Dr. Sunniva Fenn-Moltu
 role: Research Associate

 bio: I completed my undergraduate degree in Neuroscience at the University of Glasgow, before joining the MRC Doctoral Training Partnership in Biomedical Sciences at King’s College London.
 My PhD focused on functional brain network topology and dynamics in typical and atypical development.
 I am now continuing my work as a Postdoctoral Research Associate, characterising early development of functional brain networks and their association with childhood outcomes.
 interests:
 - I completed my undergraduate degree in Neuroscience at the University of Glasgow, before joining the MRC Doctoral Training Partnership in Biomedical Sciences at King’s College London.
-My PhD focuse on functional brain network topology and dynamics in typical and atypical development.
+My PhD focused on functional brain network topology and dynamics in typical and atypical development.
+I am now continuing my work as a Postdoctoral Research Associate, characterising early development of functional brain networks and their association with childhood outcomes.
 social:
   - icon: envelope
     icon_pack: fas